 - Office of DVC&VP(R)

 The Office of the DVC&VP(R) provides direct support for the DVC&VP(R), and oversight of the implementation of the Research and Research Training aspects of the University Strategic Plan and manages the Research Budget.

 The Office also hosts the Corporate Research Systems team, responsible for the Operational Research Business Information Tool (ORBIT), and the Animal Welfare Officer. who provides oversight of animal welfare across the University.

-The Research Branch provides pre- and post- award services to the University's research community in relation to external competitive research grants and postdoctoral fellowships, and provide leadership in industry engagement through the Business Partnerships team.
+The Research Services provides pre- and post- award services to the University's research community in relation to external competitive research grants and postdoctoral fellowships, and provide leadership in industry engagement through the Business Partnerships team.